Bal des débutantes: Participants

-Each débutante is escorted by a cavalier.
-He may be by a young man of her own choosing, such as a brother, cousin, friend, or boyfriend.
-However, nearly half of the débutantes, particularly those travelling from abroad, don't bring their own cavaliers; they rely instead on the organizers of le Bal to find a cavalier.
-The organizer, Renouard, has stated that choosing the cavaliers based on their ages, the language they speak, their heights, and possibly their backgrounds usually produces an optimal match for the débutantes.
+Each debutante is escorted by a cavalier.
+The cavalier may be a young man of the debutante's choosing, such as a brother, cousin, friend, or boyfriend.
+However, nearly half of the debutantes, particularly those travelling from abroad, don't bring their own cavalier; they rely instead on the organizers of le Bal to find them a cavalier.
+The organizer, Renouard, has stated that they choose the cavaliers based on their ages, the languages they speak, their heights, and possibly their backgrounds to produce an optimal match for the debutantes.